Biometric Data in Travel Security: A Traveler's Guide

 Databases of personal information are prime targets for hackers.
 A breach could expose sensitive biometric data.
 This data is unique and unchangeable.

-- Constant surveillance and misuse of data raise significant privacy concerns.
-Facial recognition in public spaces could lead to tracking and profiling.
+• Constant surveillance and misuse of data raise significant privacy concerns.
+For instance, government agencies or private companies could potentially use facial recognition in public spaces for widespread tracking and profiling without explicit consent.

 Consider the implications beyond travel.
 In retail, facial recognition systems could track shopping habits without consent.
 In healthcare, unauthorized access to biometric data could expose sensitive medical information.